tugwellchristi/JavaScript-Password-Generator/README.md

 ## User Story
 As an employee or user with access to sensitive data, I want to randomly generate a password that meets certain criteria so that I can create a strong password that provides greater security.

-## Acceptance Criteria
+## Project Criteria
 To help ensure I have considered all aspects of generating a password with greater security, I've made sure that the following criteria have been met:

-1. When clicking the button to generate a password, I am presented with a series of prompts for password criteria.
+- When clicking the button to generate a password, I am presented with a series of prompts for password criteria.
-2. When prompted for password criteria, I select which criteria to include in the password.
+- When prompted for password criteria, I select which criteria to include in the password.
-3. When prompted for the length of the password, I choose a length of at least 8 characters and no more than 128 characters.
+- When prompted for the length of the password, I choose a length of at least 8 characters and no more than 128 characters.
-4. When asked for character types to include in the password, I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters.
+- When asked for character types to include in the password, I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters.
-5. When I answer each prompt, my input should be validated and at least one character type should be selected.
+- When I answer each prompt, my input should be validated and at least one character type should be selected.
-6. When all prompts are answered, a password is generated that matches the selected criteria.
+- When all prompts are answered, a password is generated that matches the selected criteria.
-7. When the password is generated, the password is either displayed in an alert or written to the page.
+- When the password is generated, the password is either displayed in an alert or written to the page.

 ## Deployed Link
 (Placeholder)